Coast FM (West Cornwall): Programming

 Weekday daytime programmes include: 'Coast FM Breakfast' at 7am, 'Coast FM's Decade of the Day' at 9am, 'Coast to Coast' at 10am, 'Coast Lunch' at 12pm, 'Coast Afternoon' at 2pm and 'Coasting Home' at 5pm.

 Studios

-The station currently broadcasts from its two twin studios at the Penwith Centre in Parade Street, Penzance.
+The station currently broadcasts from its studio at the Lafrowda Centre in St.Just.
 As Penwith Radio, the station was based in Wharfside Shopping Centre, Penzance, where it had been since 1 May 2009.

 History

 Penwith Community Radio began with pre-recorded podcasts, the first played on 26 January 2008.
 Live internet broadcasts began on 1 May 2009, with the breakfast show, presented by Steve West.
 "We had almost 22,000 hits on our website over the first few days of May, and I believe that about 5,000 people logged on to us at some time or other from as far afield as Australia" Julian Horner, the original station manager commented.

 On 4 May 2012, it was announced on Ofcom's official website that the radio station had successfully secured a full FM licence.
 On 22 March 2014, the station announced its FM frequencies.
 A statement on the radio station's website said it will "...broadcast on 96.5 FM to Penzance and the surrounding area, including Hayle and towards The Lizard, and for St Just, Pendeen, Sennen and the surrounding rural area on 97.2 FM."
 The station started broadcasting test transmissions on 14 August 2014 and officially launched onto FM as Penwith Radio on Saturday 30 August 2014 at 10am.
 Steve West hosted a pre-launch warm-up show from 8am, and Nick Dent took over from Steve for the FM launch party until 2pm.